KarimZidan007/Andriod-Automotive/Embedded_Linux_Tasks/U-boot_Script/README.md

 ## EXPLAINATION

-1. write the script on .txt extension
+1. write the script on .txt extension and set it on FAT partition on virtual SDCARD

 ![1](images/1.png)